 Do While/ Until [Condition]

 How to Use Do Loop in Excel VBA?

 We will learn how to use Do Loop in Excel by using the VBA Code.

 VBA Do Loop – Example #1

 In this example, we will see how Do Until Loop works.
-We will run the condition where Do loop will print the number till the condition is TRUE and will get excited once the condition becomes FALSE.
+We will run the condition where the Do loop will print the number until the condition is TRUE and get excited once the condition becomes FALSE.

-Step 1: Now, open a Module from Insert menu tab firstly as shown below.
+Step 1: Now, open a Module from the Insert menu tab firstly, as shown below.

-Step 2: In that, write the subprocedure of VBA Do Loop as shown below or you can choose any name to define the name of code.
+Step 2: In that, write the subprocedure of VBA Do Loop as shown below, or you can choose any name to define the name of the code.